Cosmetic Dentistry

 Should I Brush My Pet’s Teeth?

-Do you love being woken up by your dog’s nuzzling nose in the morning, but hate the bad puppy breathe?
-Your dog could be afflicted with the same oral hygiene issues that plague people.
+Do you love being woken up by your dog’s nuzzling nose in the morning but hate the bad puppy breath?
+Your dog could have the same oral hygiene issues that plague people.
 Dogs are just as susceptible to plaque development as humans are.
-Tooth plaque in dogs is caused by the buildup of bacteria and food particles, whether from their normal dog food or those other things dogs find to snack on – shoes, dog toys, dinner leftovers, etc. There are a variety of at-home methods for caring for your dog’s teeth, all of which can help reduce … Continue reading
+Tooth plaque in dogs is caused by the buildup of bacteria and food particles, whether from their normal dog food or those other things dogs find to snack on – shoes, dog toys, dinner leftovers, etc. There are various at-home methods for caring for your dog’s teeth, all of which can help reduce plaque buildup.
+Brushing: Brushing … Continue reading

 Does Cold Weather Hurt Your Jaw?

 Do you notice pain in your jaw when it is cold outside?
 Do you feel sharp pains in your jaw and teeth during chilly weather?
 If so, you may have a serious jaw issue that needs treatment by a specialist.
-If you experience jaw pain in cold weather then you might suffer from a temporomandibular joint disorder, known as TMD or TMJ.
-While cavities could be the source of your pain, it is also likely that it is an issue with your jaw.
-Other symptoms of TMJ or TMD include: Earaches Headaches Pain when chewing Pain when opening your mouth … Continue reading
+If you experience jaw pain in cold weather, you might suffer from a temporomandibular joint disorder known as TMD or TMJ.
+While cavities could be the source of your pain, it is likely an issue with your jaw.
+Other symptoms of TMJ or TMD include: Earaches Headaches Pain when chewing Pain when opening your mouth Clicking, grating, or popping sounds … Continue reading

 Staff Spotlight: Elise Barry